jujudev7/my-gameon/README.md

-** GameOn Project 🕹️
+# GameOn Project 🕹️

-GameOn is a website specialized in conferences and video games competitions
+GameOn is a website specialized in conferences and video games competitions.

+Goal : Create a landing page with a form registration in Vanilla Javascript.

 Forked link : https://github.com/OpenClassrooms-Student-Center/GameOn-website-FR/

-* Project's Objectives 🎯
+## Project's Objectives 🎯

 - Validation inputs in JavaScript